-For information about the shutdown command and other command-line shutdown options, see Mac OS X Server Command-Line Administration, available at www.apple.com/server/documentation.
+For information about the shutdown command and other command-line shutdown options, enter man shutdown in Terminal or see Mac OS X Server: Command-Line Administration at www.apple.com/server/documentation.

 Forcing Shutdown from the Front Panel

 If you can't shut down the Xserve using the standard methods, you can force it to shut down by pressing the on/standby button on the front panel until the power light turns off (approximately 5 seconds).